cnxtech/eg-01-csharp-jwt-core/README.md

 ## Configure the example

-Configure the example either via the `common/App.config` file.
+Configure the example via the `common/App.config` file.

 **Recommendation:** add `common/App.config` to your `.gitignore` file so your private information will not be added to your repository.